symbench/electric-circuits/README.md

 Finally, navigate to [http://localhost:8888](http://localhost:8888) to start using `electric-circuits`.

 ## Docker Quick Start
 We also offer a docker image for this repository with all the dependencies installed.
-To start a docker container(without user accounts enabled) for this repository, use docker-compose:
+To start a docker container(without user accounts enabled) for this repository, use `docker-compose`:

 ```shell
 $ docker-compose --file docker-compose-local.yml up